Prices verified May 3 · Always confirm at the retailer before buying.

 Still not sure?
 Run through these.

-2. Do you have sensitive teeth, gum recession, or recent dental work?
+Sensitive teeth, gum recession, or recent dental work?

 Still undecided?
 Browse all Mubboo Shopping guides — or for related personal-care purchases, our broader Beauty & Health category will be expanding through 2026 with electric razors, water flossers, and personal-care subscription model comparisons.